Remod-org/Auxide/README.md

 - DynamicConfigFile (as config)
 - DataFileSystem (as data)
 - CuiHelper (Auxide.CuiHelper)
-  - Currently unusable due to non-working console commands (Displays correctly but cannot close, etc.).
+  - Currently unusable due to non-working console commands (Displays correctly but cannot process input from fields or buttons).
   - k1lly0u's (?)
 UI class is included as Auxide.UI.

 - LangFileSystem (as lang)
   - See plugin examples for helper functions Lang() and Message()

+The following were created here:
+- Timer class (as timer)
+- ActionQueue class for NextTick, etc. (work in progress)
+- WebClient (work in progress)

+The rest is from Facepunch ModLoader.

+### Work in Progress

+- Integrate and test action queueing (e.g. NextTick, etc.)
+- Fix/enable new OnPlayerTick and OnPlayerInput
+- Fix issue with Vehicle damage propagation causing NRE
+- General cleanup

 ### TODO